 According to the StackOverflow developer’s survey, 2019 React Native lovers are almost 62.5%.
 It clearly states that React Native is one of the most loved frameworks for app development.

 From the earlier releases to the latest version, React Native has seen a kind of evolution.
-This is the reason why developers from the React Native community are in demand.
+This is the reason why to hire react native app developer and they are in demand nowadays.

 We saw how the framework is so popular.
 But, what are the factors that make it more attractive for developers?

 React Native provides a plethora of native UI components, boilerplate codes, and native environments that can help you with native-like apps.
 These apps are faster and more advanced.
 These apps are also quite interactive with the user and provide amazing UX.